Social Media Campaign May be the Right Tool for Small Businesses

-The NRHA study shows 42% of businesses assign the social media duties to a full-time employee, while nearly 3% hire a full-time staffer dedicated to nothing but website maintenance and social media.
-Some 22% of owners handle the work themselves, and approximately 10% farm out the work to an outside agency or freelancer.
+The NRHA study shows 42% of businesses assign the social media duties to a full-time employee.
+Nearly 3% hire a full-time staffer dedicated to nothing but website maintenance and social media.
+Some 22% of owners handle the work themselves.
+And approximately 10% farm out the work to an outside agency or freelancer.

 Content is the Spice of Life

 Variety is key and it should also define your social media content.
-You can post photos of shoppers or people at store events, how-to videos, do-it-yourself tips-of-the-day, and information about new products, which are all extremely valuable.
+You can post photos of shoppers or people at store events.
+How-to videos, do-it-yourself tips-of-the-day, and information about new products, are all extremely valuable.
 Pinterest is a great site for posting DIY projects, holiday gift ideas and more.

 Meag Shaffer, executive vice president of social media at Kel & Partners, told Hardware Retailing that video posts and advertising are two key methods for capturing your customers’ attention.
-She says costly production budgets aren’t necessary for producing Facebook-worthy videos, and suggests using Facebook Live or Instagram Live to post videos and engage with your customers.
+She says costly production budgets aren’t necessary for producing Facebook-worthy videos.
+She suggests using Facebook Live or Instagram Live to post videos and engage with your customers.

 Surprisingly, just 30% of hardware store owners in the NRHA study use social media calendars to plan and schedule posts.